 Sadly, it’s not easy.
 The reality for the health-conscious consumer is that almost all supermarket flour is made from industrial modern wheat, and almost all of it is made with industrial processing.

 Many people think “I just need to buy the healthy “whole wheat” flour.
 Sadly, nothing could be further from the truth.
 In Canada, “whole wheat" is nothing more than white flour with some bran added back in.
 It’s processed on the same mills, in the same way.
 And other than that extra bit of fibre, it’s the same barren industrial filler.
 There’s nothing “whole” about it.

-Most people don’t think of flour as needing to be fresh, but that’s because the industrial flour we are all used to for the last few generations *doesn’t* need to be fresh.
+Modern people don’t think of flour as needing to be fresh—that’s because the industrial flour of the last few generations doesn’t need to be fresh.
 But when it comes to real stone-ground flour, we can’t emphasize it enough.
 Like any whole food, grain tastes best and is most nutritious when it is fresh.
 Animals know this.
 A farmer friend of ours told us: “Our pigs are grain-fed.
 We grind it for them fresh everyday.
 If it's not fresh, they don’t like it, and they don’t thrive.”

 So, eating wheat in the traditional nourishing way is turning out to be quite a project.
 You need to buy freshly stone-ground “whole meal” flour made from an ancient variety like spelt or Kamut.
 Or a heritage variety like Red Fife.
 You’re not going to find this in the supermarket.
 You might find some at your local farmers’ market, or perhaps a really good natural food store.
-But even still, it’s likely not that fresh.
+But even still, freshness is an issue.